Semicolonstartingtexts/conversationhubstandards/standards.md

 Consent System Commands

-I consent/Opt-in/Yes/Yeah/Okay/I’m down/I’m up for/Sure/I agree/I accept if in response to an offer for an application of effects applicable will have the server consider consent is given and the I consent system command has been given, without having to give a system command, by a user’s self or a parent, legal guardian, either, of the user which is a user under 18 or a user for which the user has the power of attorney of or is in conservatorship of or has spousal rights to and the user is deceased or unconscious regarding the application of a specific set of effects applicable which may be applied in the future, and won’t if less than what would be considered informed consent would be given by the phrase being spoken in response by the user has the user notice the reason, all consent is stacked as preferrings when opting in
+I consent/Opt-in/Yes/Yeah/Okay/I’m down/I’m up for/Sure/I agree/I accept if in response to an offer for an application of effects applicable will have the system consider consent is given and the I consent system command has been given, without having to give a system command, by a user’s self or a parent, legal guardian, either, of the user which is a user under 18 or a user for which the user has the power of attorney of or is in conservatorship of or has spousal rights to and the user is deceased or unconscious regarding the application of a specific set of effects applicable which may be applied in the future, and won’t if less than what would be considered informed consent would be given by the phrase being spoken in response by the user has the user notice the reason

-Opt in to/opt back in to/I consent to/… followed by something you have revoked consent to or can consent to in regards to the application of a specific set of effects applicable, will have the server consider consent is given for the application of a specific set of effects applicable, consent can only be given by a user’s self or a parent, legal guardian, either, of the user which is a user under 18 or a user for which the user has the power of attorney of or is in conservatorship of or has spousal rights to and the user is deceased or unconscious regarding the application of a specific set of effects applicable which may be applied in the future, and won’t if less than what would be considered informed consent would be given by the phrase being spoken in response by the user has the user notice the reason, all consent is stacked as preferrings when opting in
+Opt in to/opt back in to/I consent to/… followed by something you have revoked consent to or can consent to in regards to the application of a specific set of effects applicable, will have the system consider consent is given for the application of a specific set of effects applicable, consent can only be given by a user’s self or a parent, legal guardian, either, of the user which is a user under 18 or a user for which the user has the power of attorney of or is in conservatorship of or has spousal rights to and the user is deceased or unconscious regarding the application of a specific set of effects applicable which may be applied in the future, and won’t if less than what would be considered informed consent would be given by the phrase being spoken in response by the user has the user notice the reason

-Opt out of/I revoke consent for/I revoke prior consent to/I revoke prior consent for… followed by something you have, or can consent to regarding the server, will revoke prior consent given by a user’s self or a parent, legal guardian, either, of the user which is a user under 18 or a user for which the user has the power of attorney of or is in conservatorship of or has spousal rights to and the user is deceased or unconscious regarding the application of a specific set of effects applicable which may be applied in the future, and won’t if less than what would be considered informed consent would be given by the phrase being spoken in response by the user has the user notice the reason, relevant consent is unstacked when opting out, then the opt out for the consent is stacked as a preferring, to opt out of the Conversation Server Standards or community provisions or micro is to opt out of the containing repository’s use in full
+Opt out of/I revoke consent for/I revoke prior consent to/I revoke prior consent for… followed by something you have, or can consent to regarding the system, will revoke prior consent given by a user’s self or a parent, legal guardian, either, of the user which is a user under 18 or a user for which the user has the power of attorney of or is in conservatorship of or has spousal rights to and the user is deceased or unconscious regarding the application of a specific set of effects applicable which may be applied in the future, and won’t if less than what would be considered informed consent would be given by the phrase being spoken in response by the user has the user notice the reason, to opt out of the Conversation Server Standards or community provisions or micro is to opt out of the containing repository’s use in full

 Connection & Joining Requests